II. Changing the Clutch

 1. Go to Fly Wheel 2. .
 Go to Throwout Bearing 3.
 Go to Installing the New Clutch

-you remove the clutch pressure plate (orange, left).
-Turn out the
+while you remove the clutch pressure plate (orange, left).
+Turn out the six

-six bolts that hold the pressure plate on to the fly wheel.
-With the
+bolts that hold the pressure plate on to the fly wheel.
+With the bolts removed,

 Notice the Centerforce pressure plate has weights (squares around the edge of the inner circle in the figure) that are connected to lever fingers of the clutch diaphragm spring.
 The diaphragm spring provides the pressure that squeezes the clutch disk between the pressure plate and fly wheel to start the car moving when you let out the clutch.
 When the engine is spinning at high rpms, the centripetal force on the weights pushes the finger levers out, increasing the squeezing pressure on the clutch disk.
 With the old stock clutch, the torque of my modified engine would often cause the clutch to slip and spin wildly when I punched it off the line.
 That is, the clutch would slip and spin instead of my tires spinning (embarrassing).
 I have never had this problem since I installed the Centerforce clutch.
 The added benefit is that, in my small 240Z, this performance part will apparently last a lifetime.